Has ‘Attachment Parenting’ changed over time?

 It has evolved over time.
 The thing about parenting is that good things do not change.
 It is either right or wrong, black and white.
 It doesn’t change.
 I think what has changed is AP adapts to the changing lifestyles.
 For example, more and more mothers have other professions outside the home.
-Now in reality, that hasn’t changed as much as people think.
-My wife, Martha, was a so called ‘working mother’, in fact all mothers are working, and my opinion as a humble male and father, I think the profession of motherhood is the most lofty profession you can have.
+Now, in reality, that hasn’t changed as much as people think.
+My wife, Martha, was a so-called ‘working mother’; in fact, all mothers are working, and in my opinion, as a humble male and father, I think the profession of motherhood is the loftiest profession you can have.
 Every other profession is underneath that.
-Having said that, I think that what is actually better for many mothers now is that it is easier to say work and breastfeed because of the companies allowing it and the breastpumps are better than 45 years ago when our first baby was born – Martha was a nurse and I was a young struggling poor intern and we would juggle.
+Having said that, I think that what is actually better for many mothers now is that it is easier to say work and breastfeed because of the companies allowing it and the breast pumps are better than 45 years ago when our first baby was born – Martha was a nurse, and I was a young struggling poor intern, and we would juggle.
 She would work and nurse and bring Jim over when I was off work.
 That hasn’t changed.

 Do Parenting labels get in the way?

 I think labels can get in the way, yes.
 Because basically, I describe AP as “suppose you and your mate and your baby

 were on an island somewhere and there were no baby books, no psychologists, no mothers-in-law, nobody to give you advice.
 It is what you would naturally do – from the gut”.
 It is just instinctual parenting ~ no matter what label you give it.

 Can you create a ‘rod for your own back when it comes to tending to your baby’s needs?